-By opting for the fresh varieties, you will get a much juicier snack that’s lower in sugar and a lot lower in calories.
+By opting for the fresh varieties, you will get a much juicier snack that’s lower in sugar and contains fewer calories.

 It may be surprising that popcorn is a whole grain that’s loaded with nutrients and fiber.

-For healthy popcorn, try making your own popcorn at home (not microwave popcorn varieties) or purchase air-popped popcorn.
+For a healthy snack, try making your own popcorn at home (not microwave popcorn varieties) or purchase air-popped popcorn.

-These oils are highly processed and high in omega-6 fatty acids, but deficient in omega-3s.
+These oils are high in omega-6 fatty acids but low in heart-healthy omega-3s.

 It has been proven that the size of your dinnerware can affect how much you eat.

-Simply getting to the point of being able to order a salad at a restaurant is a great achievement for some people.
+Simply getting to the point of being able to order a salad at a restaurant is a great achievement for many.

-However, your efforts should not end there.
-Some salads are smothered in high-calorie dressings, which may make the salads even higher in calories than other items on the menu (106).
+However, not all salads are equally healthy.
+In fact, some salads are smothered in high calorie dressings, which may make the salads even higher in calories than other items on the menu.

-Asking for the dressing on the side makes it a lot easier to control the portion size and therefore the calories that you consume.
+Asking for the dressing on the side makes it a lot easier to control the portion size and amount of calories that you consume.

 Coffee, which is one of the most popular beverages in the world, is very healthy.

-However, many commercial varieties of coffee contain lots of additional ingredients, such as sugar, syrup, heavy cream, sweeteners and milk.
-Many of these drinks are practically desserts in a cup.
+However, many commercial varieties of coffee contain lots of additional ingredients, such as sugar, syrup, heavy cream, and sweeteners.

-Drinking these varieties quickly negates all of coffee’s health benefits and instead adds lots of unwanted calories and sugar.
+Drinking these varieties quickly negates all of coffee’s health benefits and instead adds lots of extra sugar and calories.

-Instead, try drinking your coffee black or just adding a small amount of milk or cream and avoid sweetening it.
+Instead, try drinking your coffee black or just adding a small amount of milk or cream instead of sugar.

 Completely overhauling your diet all at once can be a recipe for disaster.

-Instead, try to incorporate some of the small changes in this article to make your diet healthier.
+Instead, try to incorporate some of the small changes listed above to make your diet healthier.